A student in Russia needs USD 300 to 400 per month on average or USD 3,000 to 4,000 per academic year (September to June).

 AN EXAMPLE OF A STUDENT'S MONTHLY EXPENDITURE in 2017:

-Prices are quoted in roubles.
-Subject to dormitory accomodation.
+Prices are quoted in roubles for 2018 (subject to dormitory accomodation).